nrtyir/step_des/README.md

 Conversation about the changes. more Conversation about the changes.

+you can close the pull request without merging.

+Merging a pull request:
 if Commit changes to a new branch via patche than  click "marge pull request".

+Optionally, delete the branch.
+This keeps the list of branches in your repository tidy.